hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_create.md

     -e, --env=[]             Set environment variables
-    --header=[]              The http response header of the endpoint of function status query --max_limit              The maximum number of function call which waiting for completed, default (-1) is unlimit
+    --header=[]              The http response header of the endpoint of function status query --max_limit              The maximum number of function call which waiting for completed, default (-1) is unlimit --timeout                The maximum execution duration of function call, default is 300

 Creates a new function with the specified image and options.